Christopher Gordon (squash player)

 Christopher Gordon (born July 17, 1986) is a professional squash player who represents the United States.

+Biography

 Gordon started his professional career at the James Baker & Associates 2002 Championships in Oklahoma, U.S. when he was just 15 years old.
 He reached a career-high world ranking of World No. 44 in May, 2013.
 He won a silver medal at the 2011 Pan American Games in the doubles with partner Julian Illingworth.
 His signature victory came in the 2012 U.S. Open in Philadelphia in the 1st round against Hisham Ashour in 5 games.
 Chris broke the PSA World Tour record for most tournament appearances with his appearance in the NTA Squash Classic being his 260th in a PSA tournament.